marcusalenius/marcusalenius.github.io/markdown/attention.md

 How do we create these asymmetric forces?
 We know that the only thing that determines the pulling force is the similarity between the embedding vectors.
 So, we have to make the similarity different depending on which vector is acting as the query and which is acting as the key.
 What if we applied one transformation to the queries and another one to the keys?
 Let's have a look.

-We will start by placing "bride" and "ring" in a two-dimensional embedding space.
-Then, we make a copy of this space.
-We will let the left space be the keys and right space be the queries.
+We'll start by placing "bride" and "ring" in a shared 2D embedding space.
+Then, we’ll make a copy: the left will represent the key space, and the right will represent the query space.
 When we calculate the force that "bride" pulls "ring", we will use the "bride" vector from key space (remember keys pull) and the "ring" vector from the query space (queries are pulled).
-And when we compute the force that "ring" pulls "bride", we use the "ring" vector from key space and the "bride" vector from the query space.
+And when we compute the force that "ring" pulls "bride", we use the "ring" vector from the key space and the "bride" vector from the query space.
 Since these spaces are currently identical, the two pairs of vectors are equally similar.

 <div class="body-image">
     <video src="attention-key-query-transformation-part-one.mp4"></video>
     <div class="image-text">When we compute the pulling force — that is the similarity (dot product) — one vector comes from the key space and the other from the query space.</div>
 </div>

-This gets interesting when we apply different transformations to the key and query spaces.
-Let's apply a transformation that shrinks the x-axis to the key space and one that shrinks the y-axis to the query space.
+Here’s where things get interesting: by applying different transformations to the key and query spaces, we can make their similarity asymmetric.
+Let's apply a transformation squooshing the x-axis to the key space and one squooshing the y-axis to the query space.
 Now, when we take the "bride" vector from the key space and the "ring" vector from the query space, we see that they are very similar.
 So, they have a high dot product.
 This means that "bride" will exert a strong pulling force on "ring".
-But when we take the "ring" vector from the key space and the "bride" vector from the query space we get two vectors that are not as similar.
+But when we take the "ring" vector from the key space and the "bride" vector from the query space, we get two vectors that are not as similar.
 They have a lower dot product.
 So, the pulling force that "ring" exerts on "bride" is much weaker.

 <div class="body-image">
     <video src="attention-key-query-transformation-part-two.mp4"></video>
-    <div class="image-text">Applying different transformations to the key and query spaces gives us asymmetric pulling forces.</div>
+    <div class="image-text">Applying different transformations to the key and query spaces results in asymmetric pulling forces.</div>
 </div>

 Let's now apply this to our running example of how "apple" gets pulled in the phrase "I ate a banana and an apple".
-We want to compute the dot product between the query version of "apple" (it is pulled) and the key versions of all vectors (they pull).
-We will denote queries by $q$ and keys by $k$ and the matrices used to compute them as $W_Q$ and $W_K$ respectively.
+We compute the dot product between the query vector for "apple" (the word being pulled) and the key vectors for every other word (the ones doing the pulling).
+We will denote queries by $q$ and keys by $k$, and the matrices used to compute them as $W_Q$ and $W_K$, respectively.

 <div class="body-image">
     <video src="attention-key-query-dp.mp4"></video>
     <div class="image-text">We compute the dot product between the query and the keys.</div>
 </div>

-These are the dot products to which we apply softmax to generate the attentions scores.
-That is the coefficients in the linear combination that is used to calculate the updated vector for "apple".
+We then apply softmax to these dot products to get the attention scores — the coefficients used in the weighted average that produces the new vector for "apple".

 ### Keys, Queries, and Values